Patient information: Asthma symptoms and diagnosis in children (Beyond the Basics)

 Many parents wonder if their child will "outgrow" their asthma over time.
 Some children do experience complete remission, but many continue to have asthma that can be controlled with appropriate medications.

-Having asthma does not typically affect the length of a person's life.
 With appropriate therapy, children with asthma can participate in all activities including sports at any level.

 The treatment of asthma in children is discussed in a separate topic review.
 (See "Patient information: Asthma treatment in children (Beyond the Basics)".)